jia-kai/SANM/README.md

 ## Usage

 Use `./fea/fea` to run the mesh deformation applications.
-This program needs some JSON configurations to specify the functionality.
+This program needs some JSON configurations to specify the functionality, the model file, and other parameters.

 For example, to computes the deformed Bob model under gravity with SANM:
 ```sh
 ./fea/fea ../config/sys.json ../config/bob.json`
 ```

-It generates an output `bob-i0-neohookean_i.obj` that can be visualized by MeshLab.
+which generates an output `bob-i0-neohookean_i.obj` that can be visualized by MeshLab.

 To solve the same problem with Newton's energy minimization, run:
 ```sh
 ./fea/fea ../config/sys.json ../config/bob.json ../config/override_baseline_noproj.json
 ```

 ### Reproducing the paper results

 The [render](render) directory contains the tools for reproducing the results